ian-whitestone/pyspark-vs-dask/setup/README.md

 The R5 instances are described by AWS as being used for *fast performance for workloads that process large data sets in memory*.
 The `r5.xlarge` instance I chose has 4 vCPUs and 32 GB of RAM.

 For the instance's IAM role, I created new IAM role that has the default Amazon S3 full access policy attached.
 For security groups, I selected two default security groups that allow all inbound SSH traffic on port 22, and all inbound traffic on port 8888 (used for jupyter notebooks).

+I added a 50GB EBS volume (originally 20GB), as Dask spills data onto disk when it doesn't fit into memory.

 ### Installing Dask